sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 In example above, we can see that, the Elasticsearch container configuration can be extracted to another class so specifications could be even more readable and free of unnecessary distraction.
-We are using the power of Instancio to create fully filled entity and Tescontainers give us possibility to test against actual elasticsearch instance.
+We are using the power of Instancio to create fully filled entity and Testcontainers give us possibility to test against actual elasticsearch instance.
 To see more examples You can check [other examples]().
 Now, we have confirmation that data layers works as it should be, let's test discount logic: